iAdamo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

 The file hello will be in the working directory
-You are not allowed to use commas for this scrip
+You are not allowed to use commas for this script

+10. Look in the mirror
+Write a script that sets the mode of the file hello the same as olleh’s mode.

+The file hello will be in the working directory
+The file olleh will be in the working directory